 Whether you’re trying to drink in moderation or quit altogether, knowing a few basic summer mocktail recipes can make life a lot easier.
 And the ones covered here can give you a wide range of tasty, simple options to start with.
 But when it comes to cutting back on drinking (and sticking to it), finding alcohol-free alternatives is just one piece of the puzzle.

 If you’ve been looking for more support in reaching your alcohol use goals, telemedicine-based programs can help.
-Ria Health is one online program that provides access to medical professionals, anti-craving prescriptions, recovery coaching, and more— all from a simple smartphone app.
+Ria Health provides access to medical professionals, anti-craving prescriptions, recovery coaching, and more— all from a simple smartphone app.